cypress-io/cypress-documentation/CONTRIBUTING.md

 Danger 📛: because we are minifying client-side code using a [Hexo plugin](https://github.com/mamboer/hexo-filter-cleanup) which in turn calls
 `uglify`, the code should be strictly ES5.
 Thus everything inside the `theme` should be linted with ES5 settings and not upgraded to ES6.

+In addition to ESLint, we use Textlint to lint Markdown files.
+This currently [lints code snippets](https://github.com/textlint-rule/textlint-rule-eslint) using the rules in `.eslintrc-textlint` and checks [terminology](https://github.com/sapegin/textlint-rule-terminology) using the terms in `.textlintrc`.

 ### Pull Requests

 You should push your local changes to your forked GitHub repository and then open a pull request (PR) from your repo to the `cypress-io/cypress-documentation` repo.